passbolt/passbolt_help/_posts/2018-03-14-hosting-upgrade-ce.md

 Considering that the system requirements haved it may make sense for you to upgrade on a fresh server.
-If that is what you want to do, copy the v1 [backup](/hosting/backup-v1) files to your new server, import your passbolt database into your new server and proceed like you were upgrading on the same server, with the process described bellow.
+If that is what you want to do, copy the v1 [backup](/hosting/backup-v1) files to your new server, import your passbolt database into your new server and proceed like you were upgrading on the same server, with the process described below.

 ## Upgrade from the same server